ADDITIONAL NEWS ITEMS

 The Archdiocesan prayer resources have been updated to include

-- Reflection for the Twenty Ninth Sunday in Ordinary Time (also available as an audio download).
+- Reflection for the Feast of the Holy Family and the 2nd Sunday of Christmas (also available as an audio download).

-- Armchair retreats with Fr Denis Blackley SJ
+- Week 16 and 17 of the Armchair retreats sessions with Fr Denis Blackley SJ

 For Sunday reflections click here

 The Archdiocese has produced a raft of resources for families that can be accessed at